-Cellphones, GoPro, and cameras need to be comfortable to use and not very heavy.
+Cellphones, GoPro, and cameras must be comfortable and not very heavy.
 Note that to use tripods need special permission.
 During The Inca Trail tour, we camp in the mountains, and at some campsites, we don’t have electricity; you need to bring extra batteries.

-Sun hat, long sleeves, sunscreen are always with you.
+Sun hats, long sleeves, and sunscreen are always with you.

 Make sure you bring bug spray; something with feet works very way.
 If you are hiking the Inca Trail during July, August, September, and October, we recommend Mosquito Head Net Face.

-Bring power bars, chocolates, candies, crackers, granola.
-We provide snacks every day, but it is always good to have some extra.
+Bring energy bars, chocolates, candies, crackers, and granola.
+We provide snacks daily, but having some extra is always good.

 Bring extra money in Soles to the Inca Trail; you will need them to buy water, use toilets during the first and last day, buy souvenirs, or tip.